DenzelWashington2006/Project-PopInSolutions/README.md

 Pop In Solutions — Professional Corporate Website

 This repository contains the multi-page business website developed for **Pop In Solutions** (Registration Number: 2023/275423/07) as part of a frontend engineering and UI/UX design assessment.
-The platform showcases the company's core services, corporate values, operational background, and direct onboarding channels through a clean, modern digital profile[cite: 18, 19, 34, 40, 56].
+The platform showcases the company's core services, corporate values, operational background, and direct onboarding channels through a clean, modern digital profile.

 ---

 ## 📂 Project Structure

-[cite_start]The project code is modularly structured across vanilla web tracks to ensure high performance, quick load times, and easy maintenance[cite: 83, 90, 110]:
+The project code is modularly structured across vanilla web tracks to ensure high performance, quick load times, and easy maintenance

 ```text
 pop-in-solutions-website/